1993 Japanese Grand Prix

 The 1993 Japanese Grand Prix (formally the XIX Fuji Television Japanese Grand Prix) was a Formula One motor race held at Suzuka on 24 October 1993.
-It was the fifteenth race of the 1993 Formula One World Championship.
+It was the fifteenth and penultimate race of the 1993 Formula One World Championship.

 The 53-lap race was won by Ayrton Senna, driving a McLaren-Ford, after he started from second position.
 Alain Prost finished second in a Williams-Renault, having started from pole position, while Senna's teammate Mika Häkkinen came third, achieving his first podium finish.

 Jordan drivers Rubens Barrichello and Eddie Irvine (the latter making his F1 debut) scored their first points by finishing fifth and sixth respectively.
 Irvine was subsequently punched by Senna for unlapping himself during the race.
 Two other drivers made their F1 debuts at this race, Jean-Marc Gounon and Toshio Suzuki.
 Only 24 cars were entered, following the withdrawal of the BMS Scuderia Italia team from F1 in the run-up to the race.

 Report

 Qualifying

-Prost took pole (the last of his career) ahead of Senna, Häkkinen, Schumacher, Berger and Hill.
+Prost took the final pole of his career ahead of Senna, Häkkinen, Schumacher, Berger and Hill.